Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 ## Supporting community access to data

 The structural barriers for Indigenous communities accessing their archival materials are many.
-Rose Barrowcliffe reflected on these challenges, describing her entry into the archival sector:
+Rose Barrowcliffe (Figure 2) reflected on these challenges, describing her entry into the archival sector:

 <ul> <i>I came into that space from my own personal experience of trying to access archival records that were about my Country, that were in an archive.
 The archive specifically was about my Country, and it was named using our language name of all things, yet we were told it wasn't really relevant to us.
 It was owned and managed by an institution.</i> (RB) </ul>